 Therefore, in this study, a sealed coal oxidation experiment was utilized to ascertain the oxidative traits of coal specimens.
 Consequently, the spontaneous combustion "three zones" were precisely delineated, and the experimental results served as the basis for numerical simulation.
-By combining numerical simulations with field measurements, a three-dimensional model of the goaf was established to study the effects of injection port location and injection rate on the CO_2 inerting effectiveness in goaf.
-The optimal injection port location and injection for the optimization of CO_2 fire prevention and extinguishing techniques in goaf.
+By combining numerical simulations with field measurements, a three-dimensional model of the goaf was established to study the effects of injection port location and injection rate on the ${\rm CO}2$ inerting effectiveness in goaf.
+The optimal injection port location and injection rate were ultimately determined, which established a theoretical foundation for the optimization of ${\rm CO}2$ fire prevention and extinguishing techniques in goaf.